 This is why ideally you should try to strike a balance between complexity and rendering speed.

 You can find some guidelines to help you achieve the best performance here.

 Automatic asset analysis

-When you upload a material on Substance Share, the platform will perform an automatic check to make sure that the asset is working, complete, and does not contain anything dangerous for the end user.
+When you upload a material on Substance 3D Community Assets, the platform will perform an automatic check to make sure that the asset is working, complete, and does not contain anything dangerous for the end user.

 It checks a few elements:

 - The material needs to have a minimum of the following outputs: